avajs/ava/docs/recipes/vue.md

 	Vue.nextTick(() => {
 		t.is(vm.$el.textContent, 'my new message');
 	});
 });
 ```

 ## Sample DOM testing with promises

-When using promises to fetch data to update the vue model, you have to put your tests in the `then()` function of the pending promise.
+When using promises to fetch data to update the Vue model, you have to put your tests in the `then()` function of the pending promise.

 ```js
 import test from 'ava';